devonknudsen/othello-ai/README.md

 # othello-ai
-Python implementation of Othello with an AI that is driven by the Mini-Max Heuristic Algorithm
+A program that plays the game othello in both human vs human mode as well as human vs AI mode.
+The AI is driven by a mini-max heuristic search algorithm that prioritizes corner posession and limiting the human player's piece mobility.